guruvyasa/A-Quick-Java-Primer/collections.md

 * **Queue: **a collection used to hold multiple elements prior to processing.
 Besides basic Collection operations, a Queue provides additional insertion, extraction, and inspection operations.
 Queues typically, but do not necessarily, order elements in a FIFO (first-in, first-out) manner.
 Among the exceptions are priority queues, which order elements according to a supplied comparator or the elements' natural ordering.
 * **Deque: ** a collection used to hold multiple elements prior to processing.
 Besides basic Collection operations, a Deque provides additional insertion, extraction, and inspection operations.
 Deques can be used both as FIFO (first-in, first-out) and LIFO (last-in, first-out).
 In a deque all new elements can be inserted, retrieved and removed at both ends.
 * **Map: ** an object that maps keys to values.
 A Map cannot contain duplicate keys; each key can map to at most one value.

+The last two core collection interfaces are merely sorted versions of Set and Map:
+* **SortedSet: **  a Set that maintains its elements in ascending order.
+Several additional operations are provided to take advantage of the ordering.
+Sorted sets are used for naturally ordered sets, such as word lists and membership rolls.
+* **SortedMap: **  a Map that maintains its mappings in ascending key order.
+This is the Map analog of SortedSet.
+Sorted maps are used for naturally ordered collections of key/value pairs, such as dictionaries and telephone directories.